fieldtrip/website/development/project/code_coverage.md

 ## Using HPC cluster to speed up the process

-At first sight it seems that the HPC cluster of the Donders Institute can not be used to speed up the code coverage process.
+At first sight it seems that the HPC cluster of the DCCN can not be used to speed up the code coverage process.
 All the tests need to run _sequentially_ in one MATLAB session in order to acquire a full coverage report.
-However, we can look back to it in the future.
+However, we can investigate more efficient execution of the coverage tests in the future.